trane-project/trane-music/courses/minor_scale/lesson_F/exercise_5/back.md

-The note in degree number 5 of the F minor scale is C.
+The note in degree number 5 of the F Minor scale is C.